haouarihk/Bookme-simple/README.md

 # Bookstore-simple
- this is a simple project for book store, the goal:\n
+ this is a simple project for book store, \n the goal:\n

  1̶-̶ ̶m̶a̶k̶e̶ ̶a̶ ̶s̶e̶r̶v̶e̶r̶ ̶s̶i̶d̶e̶ ̶s̶e̶a̶r̶c̶h̶b̶a̶r̶.̶